 Cleveland Plan Strategic Imperative Goals By June 30, 2016 Year Two Objectives By June 30, 2014 Key Metrics Outputs and Outcomes To Measure Goals/Objectives Key Initiatives July 1, 2013 - June 30, 2014 Anticipated Completion Date II-A. Reorganize and reorient central office.
-Rationale: To succeed, the district needs to re-imagine and re-configure a new role for central office that focuses on three critical functions 1) Continuous Improvement - Grow the eed, the district needs e-configure a new ce that focuses on ons ovement - Grow the forming schools, ormance/high ire and promote Ition - Manage that add value for ne interests of It the integrity of the at - Provide targeted sential to the smooth stem and allow educating their Systems are in place to measure performance and drive improvement at every level of the organization - central office, school, and individual.
+Rationale: To succeed, the district needs to re-imagine and re-configure a new role for central office that focuses on three critical functions 1) Continuous Improvement - Grow the succeed, the district needs and re-configure a new office that focuses on sunctions.
+Improvement - Grow the performing schools, performance/high culture and promote Indination - Manage from the interests of cotect the interests of cotect the integrity of the rind, Isision - Provide targeted fre essential to the smooth the system and allow is on educating their.
+Systems are in place to measure performance and drive improvement at every level of the organization - central office, school, and individual.
 Create technology platforms and business processes to effectively access and use data.
 Performance monitoring system developed and adopted by the Board of Education.
 (II-A-5c) Design/implement a "real-time" and "early warning" performance monitoring system for tracking student outcomes, compliance and strategic plan objectives.
 Jun-14 number of high performing schools, develop a high performance/high accountability culture and promote innovation; Portfolio management system developed and adopted by the Board of Education.
 (II-A-6a) Develop portfolio management system (i.e. school quality framework, monitoring and reporting system).
-Apr-14 System Coordination - Manage essential functions that add value for schools, promote the interests of children and protect the integrity of the organization; and, Develop and implement perfor Develop and implement performance measures and associated data Central office services scorecard model adopted by Board of Education.
+Apr-14 2) System Coordination - Manage essential functions that add value for schools, promote the interests of children and protect the integrity of the organization; and, ems are in place to measure Develop and implement performance Central office services scorecard model adopted by Board of Education.
 (II-A-6b) Develop a scorecard and feedback loop to evaluate the effectiveness of central office services.
-Jan-14 3) Service Provision - Provide targeted services that are essential to the smooth operation of the system and allow schools to focus on educating their students. el of the organization - central Matrix of metrics to be used to align performance expectations adopted by Board of Education.
+Jan-14 3) Service Provision - Provide targeted services that are essential to the smooth operation of the system and allow schools to focus on educating their students. measures and associated data governance and business rules for those measures.
+Matrix of metrics to be used to align performance expectations adopted by Board of Education.
 (II-A-6c) Develop and implement a common matrix of metrics used across all employee evaluation tools to align performance expectations for all CMSD employees.
-Apr-14 Multiple measures of student growth developed and ready for use.
-Apr-14 Develop and implement new evaluation Percent of evaluations on track for completion after each evaluation event.
+Apr-14 g Multiple measures of student growth developed and ready for use.
+(II-A-6d) Develop multiple measures of student growth.
+Apr-14 Develop and implement new evaluation systems for all employees.
+Develop and implement new evaluation Percent of evaluations on track for completion after each evaluation event.
 (II-A-7a) Implement new teacher development and evaluation system (TDES).
-Aug-13 systems for all employees.
-Percent of employees rated at each of four levels of performance in employee evaluation system.
+Aug-13 Percent of employees rated at each of four levels of performance in employee evaluation system.
 (II-A-7b) Implement new principal development and evaluation system (OPES).
 Aug-13